adidoes/speech_recognition/README.md

 Music Player Commands
 ---------------------
-The command.py script separates whether Alexia,Pi, or Lux,Lacer is used for identification.
+The command script separates whether Alexia,Pi, or Lux,Lacer is used for identification.
 For Alexia and Pi, the commands correspond to the respective mpc commands.
 For Lux and Lacer, rhythmbox is used.